Liverpool Regional High School

 Liverpool Regional High School (LRHS) is a secondary school located in Liverpool, Nova Scotia, Canada.
-LRHS is part of the South Shore Regional School Board and is the only high school in the town of Liverpool, Nova Scotia.
+LRHS is part of the South Shore Regional School Board and is the only high school in the town of Liverpool.

+Sports Teams

+Liverpool Regional High School has tons of sports teams.
+As of the school year of 2024-25, they have sports teams consisting of: Baseball, Boys' and Girls' Basketball, Cheerleading(Under the name "Cheer"), Cross country running, Curling, Golf, Soccer, Snowboarding, Softball, Table tennis, Track and field, and finally, Volleyball.